Legends of Runeterra: Development and release

 Riot Games employees have considered making a card game since early in the company's history.
 The company has a significant number of fans of the collectible card game genre.
 Legends of Runeterra's balancing director, Steve Rubin, pointed to Jeff Jew, the game's executive producer and an early Riot Games employee, and Andrew Yip, as big fans of Magic: The Gathering.
 There were several different concepts of the game, but Legends of Runeterra was primarily developed over three years beginning in 2017.
 Riot recruited professional Magic competitors as early playtesters; of them, Steve Rubin was invited to return permanently and later moved into the design team.
 Rubin noted that the announcement of Artifact caused the developers to consider rushing the game's release, but ultimately decided to polish the game and aim for wider demographics.

 A significant challenge in development was determining the mechanics of card acquisition; an early iteration in which players simply unlocked region combinations was poorly received by playtesters, who missed the satisfaction of collecting all cards.
 Accessibility was a priority for the developers, who sought to provide a familiar experience while not forcing players to buy booster packs, a random bundle of cards otherwise common in the CCG genre.
 The developers placed a limit on how many cards could be bought in exchange for real money each week.
 Instead, players are given a number of random cards each week that scales with how frequently they play, and a mechanic called Wild Cards, a way for players to directly craft desired cards.
 Jeff Jew said that frictionless card collection for players enables the developers to balance more responsively, as players would not be upset that a deck they spent up to US$100 building had been weakened.

+In 2023, an update introducing an Emporium, in which cards and cosmetic items could be purchased with real currency, was released.
+The Emporium was criticized for its pricing and bugs, with director Dave Guskin acknowledging the issues.
+The Emporium allowed for the purchase of chests containing a random assortment of cards, which was perceived as contradictory to the original statement of not purchasing booster packs.
+Card acquisition was also changed, reducing the number of Wild Cards which could be acquired for free.
+This was later stated to be an oversight in which intended behavior was misidentified as a bug.